microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 - A a new file IUserService in the Abstractions folder, and instruct Copilot to generate an interface for you.

-- Run the app using
+- Run the app using (if you are working with Github Codespace remove https redirection from Startup.cs)

 ```  powershell
 dotnet run